20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 Ken passed away in 1996 and Mary, in 2007.
 They are really missed by our family.

-These are the best military movies to watch on Remembrance Day.
+Here are the the best military movies to watch on Remembrance Day.

 My uncle, George Clifford Armstrong, was born in Denzil, Sask., in 1914.
 He enlisted in January 1942 and saw active duty in France, Germany, Belgium and Holland as a signalman.
 He returned home in 1945.